rachedhedia/trusted-self-signed-certificate-generator/README.md

 It's not possible to generate a trusted certificate for localhost by using services like Let's Encrypt (localhost is not a unique domain name).
 The only solution is to generate self signed certificate and have it manually trusted by your browser.
 This repo provides a simple script to generate such a certificate.
 Here's how to proceed to have an nginx running locally with working https request on localhost through Chrome browser.

+__Note : this repository is based on https://github.com/dakshshah96/local-cert-generator/ work.
+I've simply wrapped it in a docker image and created a script to launch it to make it easier to use, all props to him !__

 ## 1 - Prepare the certificates